proJM-Coding/proJM-pack/index.md

+# proJM pack

-# Imagine a way to making minecraft easier but without changing the game
+## Imagine a way to making minecraft easier but without changing the game